heutelbeck/sapl-demos/sapl-demo-web-editor/README.md

 # Demo Project for the Vaadin SAPL Editor Component

-Note, that this is a Vaadin 14 project.
+This is a Vaadin 14 project.
 This requires node.js with npm on your development platform.
 Either download the installer (https://nodejs.org/en/download/) or use your preferred package management system (Homebrew, dpkg, …​).